-Modules include: Professional Futures (Ethics and Sustainability), Organisational Strategies, Professional Development, Preparation for Dissertations, and a dissertation.
+Modules include: Professional Futures: Ethics and Sustainability, Organisational Strategies, Professional Development, Dissertation Preparation, and a Dissertation.

 Delivery of the course material makes use of LearnUCS (the Virtual Learning Environment), with subject support tutors located at each of the Centres.
 Students will be given the opportunity to attend module tutorials, lectures and workshops at all three Centres.

 Emphasis is placed on students applying and demonstrating their learning in the work place via a variety of methods, including group projects, presentations and the analysis of case studies and written assignments.
 A key part of assessment at Honours level is the undergraduate dissertation which is an extended piece of written work (usually 10,000 words) on a negotiated topic, or equivalent work-based project.